 Those who set their sights high must head high – to at least 1,800 m above sea level.
 The lower atmospheric pressure and reduced oxygen levels at this altitude present a challenge to the whole body, with the result that sports enthusiasts can take advantage of a natural performance boost.
 The dry and stimulating alpine climate of the Upper Engadin, with an exceptionally high number of sunny days every year, ensures that anyone who plans to train in this magnificent high-altitude valley can look forward to perfect training conditions.

-Whether athletes prefer to “sleep high, train low”, “sleep high, train high” or “sleep low, train high”, all different altitude training variants are available thanks to a choice of mountain hotels such as “Muottas Muragl” (2,456 m), “Diavolezza” (2,978 m) and the many accommodation options in the high valleys.
+Whether athletes prefer to “sleep high, train low,” “sleep high, train high,” or “sleep low, train high,” all different altitude training variants are available thanks to a choice of mountain hotels such as “Muottas Muragl” (2,456 m), “Diavolezza” (2,978 m), and the many other accommodation options in the high valleys.

 But once the body has become used to its new environment, visitors are spoilt for choice given the vast range of facilities and activities on offer in the Engadin.
-Options include targeted preparation for various competitions such as the Engadin Ultraks, Swissalpine Irontrail, St. Moritz Triathlon or the Engadiner Sommerlauf; training along a tremendous variety of running trails, on the Vita Parcours or Helsana fitness trails, or the high-altitude Finnenbahn woodchip trail at 2,500 m; or a full range of sports from rowing, sailing, windsurfing and kitesurfing to road cycling, mountain biking, tennis, football, swimming, climbing and various indoor sports.
-Here, the body can show just what it is capable of!
+Options include targeted preparation for various competitions such as the Engadin Ultraks, Swissalpine Irontrail, St. Moritz Triathlon, or the Engadiner Sommerlauf; training along a tremendous variety of running trails, on the Vita Parcours or Helsana fitness trails, or on the high-altitude Finnenbahn woodchip trail at 2,500 m; or a full range of sports from rowing, sailing, windsurfing, and kitesurfing to road cycling, mountain biking, tennis, football, swimming, climbing, and various indoor sports.
+Here, the body can show all that it is capable of!